henrikmidtiby/CDC/paper/paper.md

 where $\vec{x}$ is the color value, $\vec{\mu}$ the mean color value and $S$ the covariance matrix.
 The parameters $\vec{\mu}$ and $S$ are determined from a set of training pixels.
+If the color value distribution have multiple peaks, it can be beneficial to use the Gaussian Mixture Model from the Scikit Learn [@scikit-learn] python package.

 # Acknowledgements